 What is fetal monitoring?

-External monitoring may done with a special tool called a fetoscope.
+- External monitoring.
+This may be done with a special tool called a fetoscope.
 It’s a stethoscope that has a different shape.
 It may also be done using Doppler.
 This is an electronic tool that uses sound waves and a computer.
-Internal monitoring is done by putting a small sticky pad (electrode) on the baby’s head.
-This is done while it’s still in the mother’s womb.

 Why might I need fetal monitoring?